ericandrewlewis/wordpress-mu/README.txt

 browser and web server.
 Follow the instructions and links and all should work fine.

+If you're upgrading, skip to the end of this document.

 Apache
 ======
 Apache must be configured so that mod_rewrite works.
 Here are